-Debi Hedderwick is a choreographer, performer and creative educator, trained in contemporary dance at LSCD (Diploma), and in music (BA Hons) at Nottingham University, who works with people of all ages and ranges of experience to:
+Debi Hedderwick is a choreographer, performer, producer, creative facilitator, educator and mentor, trained in contemporary dance at London School of Contemporary Dance (Diploma), and in music (BA Hons) at Nottingham University, who works with people of all ages and ranges of experience to:

 inspire long term participation in dance practise, with inclusivity as a core principle